Analysis | What we know about the risk Trump’s infection posed to those around him this week

 In the morning, Trump headed to his private golf club in Sterling, Va., for a round.

-On the course: Outdoors, likely speaking at a distance from others, no masks, lengthy duration.
+On the course: Outdoors, probably speaking at a distance from others, no masks, lengthy duration.
 Medium risk.
-In the clubhouse: Indoors, likely good ventilation, likely no masks, unclear duration.
+In the clubhouse: Indoors, probably good ventilation, probably no masks, unclear duration.
 Medium risk.

 That afternoon, Trump held a news briefing that lasted a bit under an hour.

-Indoors, likely good ventilation, no masks, speaking at a distance from reporters for a lengthy duration.
+Indoors, probably good ventilation, no masks, speaking at a distance from reporters for a lengthy duration.
 Medium risk.

-Also on hand at the press briefing were former New York mayor Rudolph W. Giuliani and former New Jersey governor Chris Christie.
+Also on hand at the news briefing were former New York mayor Rudolph W. Giuliani and former New Jersey governor Chris Christie.
 Neither was masked; each was aiding Trump in preparations for the upcoming presidential debate.
-Christie told ABC News that he is awaiting test results.
+Christie has told ABC News that he is awaiting test results.

 In the evening, Trump hosted a reception for the families of service members killed in combat.
 The event was held at the White House, with attendees sitting close together without masks.
 Trump offered brief remarks, according to a video released by the administration.

-Indoors, likely good ventilation, no masks, speaking at a distance for unknown duration.
-Unclear if there was person-to-person interaction, although it seems likely.
+Indoors, probably good ventilation, no masks, speaking at a distance for unknown duration.
+Unclear whether there was person-to-person interaction, although it seems likely.
 Medium risk.

 Monday, Sept.
 28

-Trump’s first event was an outdoor presentation of a new electric truck from Lordstown Motors.
+Trump’s first event was an outdoor presentation of a new electric truck from Ohio’s Lordstown Motors.
 Also in attendance were several employees of the company, White House trade adviser Peter Navarro and Sen. Rob Portman (R-Ohio).

 Outdoors, no masks, speaking at a distance for a relatively brief duration.
 Low risk.